-Orrin D. Ware, MSW, MPH is a PhD student in the University of Maryland, Baltimore School of Social Work PhD program.
-Furthermore, he is a researcher/social worker in the field of HIV and substance use disorder treatment.
-He has over five years of experience providing direct services to people living with or impacted by HIV/AIDS or substance use disorders.
-This practical experience has ranged from pediatric HIV practices to adult substance use disorder treatment facilities.
+Orrin D. Ware is a PhD candidate in the University of Maryland School of Social Work.
+He has over a decade of experience providing direct services to at-risk populations such as people living with or impacted HIV/AIDS or substance use disorders.
+This practical experience has ranged from a pediatric HIV clinic to an adult substance use disorder treatment facility.

-Orrin has nearly ten years of experience working on various public health based research projects.
-These experiences include grant writing, IRB submission, training research staff, data collection & entry, submitting regulatory documents, submitting funding reports, supervising research staff, quality assurance, manuscript writing, and presenting research findings at meetings and conferences.
-He has coordinated research projects that range from community level needs assessments to pharmaceutical oncological randomized controlled trials (RCT).
-His public health social work perspective provides great insight when conducting research.
+Orrin’s research experience includes a decade of working on various public health-based research projects.
+He has coordinated research projects that range from community level needs assessments for the University of Maryland School of Medicine to pharmaceutical oncological randomized controlled trials for the Johns Hopkins University School of Medicine.
+His public health social work perspective which blends the practical and theoretical provides great insight when conducting research.

 Health behavior, public health social work, research methodology, sexual health, social determinants of health, substance use/misuse